OneMadGypsy/pico-sd-card/README.md

 **mount() / eject()**

 You can turn off `automount`, and `mount` the sdcard manually at a later time.
 You can also `eject` the sdcard whenever you like.
 Conditions are in place that wont run the `mount` feature if the sdcard is already mounted, and wont run the `eject` feature if the card is already ejected.
+When a card is ejected it is also removed from the system path.
 ```python
 import sdcard, ujson